 - Reboot

 - Put the box into Full-FIPS mode

-- Perform the FIPS power-up self tests
+- Perform the FIPS power-up self-tests

 - Zeroize the keys

 - Generate new keys

 - Delete the existing user database and add the new default super-user specified in the "fips auth delete" command.

 - Enable monitoring port traffic

 - Enable the SSL and SSH servers

 - Only use cryptographic algorithms allowed by FIPS

 - Perform the conditional FIPS self-tests as needed

-The above steps for the approved mode of operation ensure that the module meets the FIPS requirements for doing self tests, does not use the same keys and users in FIPS and non-FIPS modes, does not allow output during power-up self tests, uses only FIPS-approved cryptographic algorithms, etc. The module should now be operating in a FIPS compliant manner.
+The above steps for the approved mode of operation ensure that the module meets the FIPS requirements for doing self-tests, does not use the same keys and users in FIPS and non-FIPS modes, does not allow output during power-up self-tests, uses only FIPS-approved cryptographic algorithms, etc. The module should now be operating in a FIPS compliant manner.
 If needed, the Super-User can obtain a new TLS RSA key pair from TippingPoint and install it through LSM over TLS to replace the generated RSA key pair.
+Note that once the module is put into the FIPS-approved mode, it cannot be put back into a non-FIPS mode except by resetting the module to factory-defaults.